Hiyangthang Lairembi Temple

-The Hiyangthang Lairembi Temple (Hiyangthang Lairembi Laishang) is an ancient temple of Goddess Hiyangthang Lairembi (also known as Irai Leima) of Meitei religion (Sanamahism).
-The sacred building is situated on the hilltop of Heibok Ching in the Hiyangthang, Manipur.
-Thousands of devotees thronged at the holy site during the festival time of Lai Haraoba of Sanamahism as well as Durga Puja of Hinduism.
+The Hiyangthang Lairembi Temple is a temple dedicated to Goddess Hiyangthang Lairembi (also known as Irai Leima) of Meitei religion (Sanamahism).
+The building is situated on the hilltop of Heibok Ching in the Hiyangthang, Manipur.
+Thousands of devotees visit the holy site during the Lai Haraoba festival of Sanamahism as well as Durga Puja of Hinduism.

 History

 The worship of Goddess Hiyangthang Lairembi (alias Irai Leima) was started by the reign of King Senbi Kiyamba (1467-1508 AD) in Manipur.
 Right from his era, Sarangthem family members hold grand feasts (Chaklen Katpa) every year in honor of the goddess.

 In the 18th century AD, during the reign of King Garib Niwaj (alias Pamheiba), Goddess Hiyangthang Lairembi (alias Irai Leima) was converted to Hindu goddess Kamakhya (a form of Durga).
 The 3rd day of Durga Puja is celebrated as the "Bor Numit" (literally, Boon Day) in the temple.

 On 22 March 1979, an association was formed to worship Hiyangthang Lairembi (Ireima), the traditional goddess.